oskarth/rwz-pof/README.md

 A RISC0 ZKVM-based system that provides zero-knowledge verification of lending bank commitments.

+See [rwz-pof](https://hackmd.io/@ml-sudo/rwz-pof) for more details on the origin of this idea.

 ## Context

 In M&A auctions, buyers need to prove to the Seller's Bank (SB) that they have acquired the necessary financing to complete a deal.
 Traditionally, this involves naming the lending banks that have committed to providing the financing.
 However, revealing the identities of committed banks can disadvantage the buyer - if SB prefers another buyer who is struggling to secure financing, they could share these bank names with their preferred buyer.